wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

 * Endpoint stability - at least 5 requests must be recorded within 5 minutes from the moment of the first request to the endpoint.
 * Parameter stability - the occurrence of the parameter in requests to the endpoint must be more than 1 percent.

-The API inventory will display the endpoints and parameters that exceeded these limits.
+The API inventory will display the endpoints and request parameters that exceeded these limits.
 The time required to build the complete API inventory depends on the traffic diversity and intensity.

 Also, the API Discovery performs filtering of requests relying on the other criteria: